AdobeDocs/commerce-cloud-tools/src/pages/docker/configure/index.md

 ---
-title: Manage the Docker environment
+title: Configure the Docker environment
-description:
+description: Learn how to manage the Cloud Docker for Commerce environment with Composer updates, email, and host management.
 ---

-# Manage the Docker environment
+# Configure the Docker environment

 Cloud Docker for Commerce uses Docker Compose to build and deploy Adobe Commerce to a multi-container Docker application.
 You can generate the Docker Compose configuration to build and deploy Docker from the following sources: